 2 tablespoons coriander leaves, finely chopped

 - Thoroughly rinse keema in cold water.
-Drain out water and keep aside.
+Drain out the water using a strainer and set keema aside.

 - Heat vegetable oil in a saucepan on medium heat.
-Fry cashews, green cardamom, cloves and cinnamon for 20 seconds.
+Fry cashews, green cardamom, cloves, and cinnamon for 30 seconds.

-- Saute chopped onion until light brown.
-Then add ginger-garlic paste and fry till raw smell goes.
+- Saute chopped onion until they turn light brown.
+Then add ginger-garlic paste and saute until raw smell goes.

-- Simmer and fry turmeric powder, red chilli powder and coriander powder for 10 seconds.
+- Adjust the heat to low, add and fry turmeric powder, red chilli powder, and coriander powder for 10 seconds.

-- Add mutton keema along with salt.
-Combine well.
-Cover and cook for 15 minutes on low-medium heat until keema is cooked completely and most of the water that is released from keema evaporates.
-Do not forget to stir occasionally.
+- Transfer the mutton keema and sprinkle some salt over it.
+Combine well, cover, and cook for 15 minutes on low-medium heat stirring occasionally until keema is completely cooked and most of the water released from keema is evaporated.

-- Add garam masala and combine.
-Add ghee and fry for 2-3 minutes until no water is left.
+- Add garam masala and mix well.
+Then add ghee and fry for another 2-3 minutes until water is evaporated completely.